'I had to come’: Ruth Bader Ginsburg’s admirers line up to see her one more time

 Ginsburg’s near-mythical icon status was the subject of much debate in the week following her death, as the oodles of praise brought reminders of the decisions and comments that didn’t always align with the image of her as a hero to the left, including calling Colin Kaepernick’s decision to kneel during the national anthem “dumb” and “disrespectful.”

-But the lines of mostly White women were focused Wednesday as much on the future as they were on the past.
+But the lines of mostly White people were focused Wednesday as much on the future as they were on the past.

 “We are either going to have to stand up and fight as hard as she would, or we are going to see everything that we value and love fall,” said Brenda Siegel, 43, a single mom who drove in from Vermont, where she recently ran for lieutenant governor.